Eyelid Surgery

 Am I a Candidate?

 • Is your eyelid droopiness caused by ptosis?
-Then we may match you with ptosis repair.
+We may then match you with ptosis repair.

 • Do you have any current eyelid or eye infections or injuries?
 You will need to wait for those to resolve before surgery.